Sarah-Lopez/TriviaGame/README.md

 # TriviaGame

-Uses HTML, CSS, Bootstrap, Javascript, Jquery, and Giphy API.<br><br>
+Uses HTML, CSS, Bootstrap, Javascript, Jquery, and Giphy API.<br>

 This app uses the Giphy API to make a dynamic web page that populates with gifs of lovable pooches.
 Ten breeds are represented with their own button, and ten gifs are displayed per click.
 Each new batch of gifs are